 The Victorian Shire of Yarra Ranges Council was recognised by the United Cities and Local Governments (UCLG) ‘International Award UCLG – Mexico City – Culture 21′ for its cultural planning and has been recommended as good practice.
 We congratulate Shire of Yarra Ranges Council for submitting their 2008-2013 plan to the international jury and for being selected.

 Jury Citation: The Jury highlights the long-term vision and commitment of Yarra Ranges (Melbourne, Victoria, Australia) with its project “Cultural Policy and Action Plan 2008-2013.”
 The Jury values the importance of the local cultural strategies which are developed through consultation with the community, incorporate elements of innovation, and are implemented in coordination with urban actors (including, therefore, cultural actors and the rest of the key actors of a society: civic, social, economic, etc.).
 All these elements are present in the Yarra Ranges project.
 The Jury recognizes that the project links cultural values with democratic governance, citizen participation and sustainable development of Yarra Ranges.
 The Jury requests that the UCLG Committee on Culture promotes this project as a good practice.

 Locations: Melbourne, Camperdown, Kerang, Seymour, Morwell.

-CDN, in partnership with the Arts and Culture Committee of the Municipal Association of Victoria and host councils, will lead a series of three forums on cultural planning between April and July in central Melbourne (Melbourne City Council) and four regional locations: Camperdown (Corangamite Shire Council); Kerang (Gannawarra Shire Council); Seymour (Mitchell Shire Council) and Morwell (Latrobe City Council).
+CDN, in partnership with the Arts and Culture Committee of the Municipal Association of Victoria and host councils, hosts the final of a series of three forums on cultural planning in July in central Melbourne (Melbourne City Council) and four regional locations: Camperdown (Corangamite Shire Council); Kerang (Gannawarra Shire Council); Seymour (Mitchell Shire Council) and Morwell (Latrobe City Council).

 The format will include presentations, group discussion, case studies and information about resources.